 Safety drills occur on the mandated schedule, and safety plan staff trainings take place each year to train new staff.
 In addition, schoolwide safety procedures have been reviewed, and several new features are being added, with additional drills to ensure that all staff members are familiar with emergency procedures.

-The School Safety Plan is reviewed, updated, and discussed with school faculty at the beginning of each school year and took place in August for the 2010-11 school year.
+The School Safety Plan is reviewed, updated, and discussed with school faculty at the beginning of each school year and took place in August 2010.